flopezag/tutorials.secured-OrionLD/docs/index.md

 we have the upload the Personal Data associated to a person (e.g. Ole's Personal Data has the entityID `urn:ngsi-ld:Person:person001`).

-> Note: We should manage all the permissions related to the OrionLD API but for this document we will focus on
+> Note: We should manage all the permissions related to the CEF Context Broker API but for this document we will focus on
 > the previous resources.
 The script `mgmt-users-organizations` will create all the corresponding permissions for
 > this example application.